kevwan/stargazers/readme.md

 ## Features

 - monitor the star events of the GitHub repo
+- monitor the trending event of the GitHub repo
 - send the notifications to Slack or Lark

 ## How to use